Skip to Content

 2. service animals;

-2. Applicant must provide insurance for liability purposes on Texas State’s behalf.
-The handler is financially responsible for any damage caused by their service animal or ESA considered to be beyond reasonable wear and tear to the same extent that it charges other individuals for damages beyond reasonable wear and tear.
+2. Applicants must provide insurance for liability purposes on Texas State’s behalf.
+The handler is financially responsible for any damage caused by their animal considered to be beyond reasonable wear and tear to the same extent that it charges other individuals for damages beyond reasonable wear and tear.
 These actions include bodily injury or property damage, but the handler must take appropriate precautions to prevent injury or property damage.
 The university shall have the right to bill the individual for unmet obligations or damages under this provision.

 5. HEALTH AND SAFETY CONCERNS

-2. Texas State has the right to remove from its property animals causing problems regardless of any prior approval.
+2. Texas State has the right to remove animals from its property causing problems regardless of any prior approval.
 Problems include incessant noise, harassing or intimidating people, or damaging property.

 3. Wild or feral animals that do pose a risk to the university environment will be regulated, controlled, and humanely handled in accordance with all applicable laws and ordinances.